mattdear/mattdear/README.md

 ### Hi there 👋

+telescope I am currently working on a command line dice game called MDG, to refresh skills learn't in my second year of university. seedling I'm learning how to write reports using LaTeX and how to use and administer Ubuntu having just moved from windows in June.

 <!--
 **mattdear/mattdear** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.